Victor-Spichenkoff/million_show/README.md

 # NOW
-- cutting id 14 on some screen sizes
+- cutting id 14 on some screen sizes, still.
+Maybe padding/margin at the container
-- cache not working at recovery questions
+  - of the label/answer
 - REMOVE PROTECTION DELETE QUESTION
   - ADM views
 - FIX / uncomment:
   - test connection